Tadukoo/TadukooBibleBukkit/README.md

 The book is completely blank for now due to changes in plugin set-up.

-Currently Genesis 21-50 do not work due to changes being made in the plugin.
-They will be fixed ASAP.
-These changes are being made to greatly reduce plugin size.

 Translations
 ------------
 Currently the only translation in the plugin is the King James Version (KJV), which is public domain.
 In the future, Tadukoo will be requesting permission